 Perhaps one of the reasons retailers focus on acquisition is that it seems like an effective indication of growth and provides a quick-win for a commission-based in-store staff.
 In contrast, retention requires ongoing relationship nurturing and a longer-term view of customer lifetime value.

 In reality, successful brands need to establish both effective acquisition and retention strategies.
-Loyalty is the answer.
+Loyalty customers are the answer.
 Brands investing in customer loyalty can help drive engagement and retention and attract new customers simply by designing a program that rewards existing customers and appeals to new ones.

 When customers feel heard, they feel valued.
 Reviews not only help you educate new customers about your brand, but let you hear directly from your core users.
 Good reviews help boost your brand’s profile and win the attention from new customers.
 ASUS encourages its best customers to write product reviews as a point earning activity their ROG Elite Rewards program.